 Title Rural Geography Code AGES506 Department Geography and Environmental Studies Prerequisites None Co-requisites None Aim This module aims to encourage discussion of what rural means in a country that has undergone both political and economic transition.
 It aims to assess rural development approaches.
 Attention will be paid to what characterizes rural areas in the developing worlds and draw comparisons with the developed world.
-Content by resea Introduct Rural de Rural live Rural de Rural wo Land pol rches, planners, and prion to Rural Geography privation and socio-eccelihoods, Economic act velopment approaches men and empowermer itics, Rural governance Issues of theory, policy y, Assessment 30% Continuous A Assessment Mark 70% Formal end of module theory (3 hours) DP Requirement Completion of all a assignments and the w ritten mid-term test 100% attendance.
+Content analyzed Introduct Rural de Rural live Rural de developr Rural wo Land po d by researches, plant tion to Rural Geograph eprivation and socio-ec- elihoods, Economic ac- evelopment approache ment, omen and empowerment litics, Rural governance Issues of theory, police Assessment 30% Continuous Assessment Mark 70% Formal end of module theory (3 hours) DP Requirement Completion of all assignments and the written mid-term test 100% attendance.

-Title Research Project Code SGES509 Department Geography and Environmental Studies Prerequisites None Co-requisites None Aim The module is aimed at preparing students with skills for independent scientific research.
+Title Research Project Code 4GES509 Department Geography and Environmental Studies Prerequisites None Co-requisites None Aim The module is aimed at preparing students with skills for independent scientific research.
 Under guidance from academic staff, students undertake pure or applied research of on a topic of their choice relating to the field of Geography.
-This module builds on research skills gained in SGES322 during level 3 Content builds on research skills gained in SGES322 during level 3.
-The content will largely depend on the topic chosen, but students are expected to undertake an extensive literature survey; conduct some fieldwork as part of data collection; analyse data and interpret results; and present a written report of the research that is well presented, logically structured and accurately referenced.
-Students will also make oral presentations of their work at various stages of the research project.
-Assessment Independent research project mini-dissertation, oral presentations DP Requirement Completion of research project
+This module builds on research skills gained in 4GES322 during level 3.
+Content undertake an collection; and research that content will largely depend on the topic chosen, but students are expected to ertake an extensive literature survey; conduct some fieldwork as part of data ection; analyse data and interpret results; and present a written report of the earch that is well presented, logically structured and accurately referenced.
+Idents will also make oral presentations of their work at various stages of the Assessment Independent research project mini-dissertation, oral presentations DP Requirement Completion of research project